 Yes, slow cookers and Dutch ovens are interchangeable for all slow-cooked recipes.
 All you have to do is tweak the amount of liquid, the temperature, and the cooking time.

-Dutch ovens are the original slow cooker because their thick cast iron pots and heavy self-basting lids cook quicker than slow cookers.
+Dutch ovens are the original slow cookers because their thick cast iron pots and heavy self-basting lids cook quicker than slow cookers.
 A Dutch oven recipe requires less water because none of the cooking steam and moisture escapes during cooking.
-You will notice a slow cooker’s lid is light and there is a steam release valve in the lid – this is the reason more water is used for slow cooker recipes.
+You will notice a slow cooker’s lid is light, and there is a steam release valve in the lid – this is the reason more water is used for slow cooker recipes.